American Public Education (NASDAQ:APEI) Issues Q1 2022 Earnings Guidance

-American Public Education (NASDAQ:APEI – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $0.120-$0.170 for the period, compared to the Thomson Reuters consensus estimate of $0.420.
+American Public Education (NASDAQ:APEI – Get Rating) updated its first quarter 2022 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $0.120-$0.170 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.420.
 The company issued revenue guidance of $155 million-$159 million, compared to the consensus revenue estimate of $153.35 million.

-American Public Education (NASDAQ:APEI – Get Rating) last released its earnings results on Wednesday, March 2nd.
-The company reported $0.50 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.35 by $0.15.
-The business had revenue of $154.00 million for the quarter, compared to analyst estimates of $152.10 million.
-American Public Education had a net margin of 4.24% and a return on equity of 4.37%.
-During the same quarter in the previous year, the business earned $0.47 earnings per share.
-On average, equities analysts anticipate that American Public Education will post 1.2 EPS for the current year.
+Several equities research analysts have recently commented on the company.
+Truist Financial reduced their price objective on American Public Education from $36.00 to $26.00 and set a buy rating for the company in a research note on Friday, March 4th.
+Zacks Investment Research lowered American Public Education from a hold rating to a strong sell rating and set a $17.00 price target for the company. in a research note on Tuesday, March 1st.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Barclays PLC raised its holdings in shares of American Public Education by 61.7% during the fourth quarter.
-Barclays PLC now owns 24,304 shares of the company’s stock valued at $540,000 after purchasing an additional 9,276 shares during the period.
-BlackRock Inc. raised its holdings in shares of American Public Education by 4.6% during the fourth quarter.
-BlackRock Inc. now owns 3,116,146 shares of the company’s stock valued at $69,334,000 after purchasing an additional 136,136 shares during the period.
-Wells Fargo & Company MN raised its holdings in shares of American Public Education by 19.2% during the fourth quarter.
-Wells Fargo & Company MN now owns 18,076 shares of the company’s stock valued at $402,000 after purchasing an additional 2,915 shares during the period.
-California State Teachers Retirement System raised its holdings in shares of American Public Education by 2.7% in the 4th quarter.
-California State Teachers Retirement System now owns 25,856 shares of the company’s stock worth $575,000 after acquiring an additional 672 shares during the last quarter.
-Finally, Parametric Portfolio Associates LLC raised its holdings in shares of American Public Education by 39.1% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 44,160 shares of the company’s stock worth $983,000 after acquiring an additional 12,404 shares during the last quarter.
-Hedge funds and other institutional investors own 94.15% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of the stock.
+Barclays PLC increased its position in shares of American Public Education by 61.7% during the fourth quarter.
+Barclays PLC now owns 24,304 shares of the company’s stock worth $540,000 after acquiring an additional 9,276 shares during the period.
+BlackRock Inc. boosted its stake in American Public Education by 4.6% in the fourth quarter.
+BlackRock Inc. now owns 3,116,146 shares of the company’s stock valued at $69,334,000 after acquiring an additional 136,136 shares in the last quarter.
+Wells Fargo & Company MN boosted its stake in American Public Education by 19.2% in the fourth quarter.
+Wells Fargo & Company MN now owns 18,076 shares of the company’s stock valued at $402,000 after acquiring an additional 2,915 shares in the last quarter.
+California State Teachers Retirement System boosted its stake in American Public Education by 2.7% in the fourth quarter.
+California State Teachers Retirement System now owns 25,856 shares of the company’s stock valued at $575,000 after acquiring an additional 672 shares in the last quarter.
+Finally, Parametric Portfolio Associates LLC boosted its stake in American Public Education by 39.1% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 44,160 shares of the company’s stock valued at $983,000 after acquiring an additional 12,404 shares in the last quarter.
+94.15% of the stock is currently owned by institutional investors.

 About American Public Education (Get Rating)